 The flux core wire is at the center of this welding process.
-It is an electrode that contains a mixture of various fluxing agents, deoxidizers, Ferro-alloys and metal powders.
-During welding you can either use carbon dioxide as a shield or rely on the flux for shielding.
-If you are to compare the welds between this two techniques, using carbon dioxide offers a more penetrative arc.
+It is an electrode that contains a mixture of various fluxing agents, deoxidizers, Ferro-alloys, and metal powders.
+During welding, you can either use carbon dioxide as a shield or rely on the flux for shielding.
+If you are to compare the welds between these two techniques, using carbon dioxide offers a more penetrative arc.

-Before, we check out how to reduce flux core welding spatter, we may want to learn something on the root cause for spatter.
+Before we check out how to reduce flux core welding spatter, we may want to learn something about the root cause of spatter.

 Spatter is a common feature in MIG welding.
 Sparks and spatter flying all over the weld characterize it.
 If you do not have the right amount of clothing, spatter can cause burns to your skin and probably find its way to your eyes.
-Spatter also leads to lots of welding clean up and you waste materials.
+Spatter also leads to lots of welding clean-up and waste materials.
 Understanding what causes it is the first step in controlling it.

 Wire feeding problems can either two forms – birdnesting or burnback.
 During burnback you have a too slow wire feed speed that causes the wire to melt at its contact tip hence forming a ball.
 It can also occur when you hold the welding gun too close to the metal pieces.
 It is recommended that you keep the contact tip distance to no more than 1 ¼ inches.
 In birdnesting, the wire becomes tangled hence preventing it’s been feeding.
 To mitigate this use U-groove or knurled V drive rolls in the wire feeder.
 The problem with the flux core welding wire is that it is softer hence easily compressed due to incorrect drive roll.

-Before you can start welding it is prudent that you check the conditions of your work piece for any signs of dirt or rust.
-Contaminated pieces are a major cause for spatter.
-Also, ensure your work piece is free from any paint, grease or oil.
+Before you can start welding it is prudent that you check the conditions of your workpiece for any signs of dirt or rust.
+Contaminated pieces are a major cause of spatter.
+Also, ensure your workpiece is free from any paint, grease, or oil.